MickiusMousius/Rolio46Keyboard/README.md

 # Build Resources
-In order to build a Rolio 46.1 you will need 5 main sub assemblies, the links below provide information about the different sub assemblies:
+In order to build a Rolio46.1 you will need 5 main sub assemblies, the links below provide information about the different sub assemblies:
  * [The controller](doc/controller.md)
  * [The display](doc/display.md)
  * [The battery](doc/battery.md)